George S. Tavlas: Academia

-In 2006 Tavlas was awarded the Willard Duncan Carpenter Lecture Award for "excellence scholarship in economic sciences and contributions to the public interest."
-He delivered the Seventh Annual Macro Minghetti Lecture at the Instituto Luigi Struzo, in Rome, in 2019.
+In 2006 Tavlas received the Willard Duncan Carpenter Award, given biannually by Babson College, for "excellent scholarship in economic sciences and contributions to the public interest."
+In 2019, he delivered the Seventh Annual Marco Minghetti Lecture at the Instituto Luigi Struzo, in Rome, in 2019.
+In December 2025, Tavlas was the recipient of the annual award of Greece's Financial Engineering and Banking Society (FEBS) for his scientific contributions in the areas of banking and finance.
+In May 2026, Tavlas received the Award of Appreciation from the Department of Economics of the University of Crete.

 The Monetarists

-The Monetarists: The Making of the Chicago Monetary Tradition, 1927 to 1960 (published in June 2023 by the University of Chicago Press), is a detailed history of the development of the economic school of thought Monetarism.
+Tavlas' book, The Monetarists: The Making of the Chicago Monetary Tradition, 1927 to 1960 (published in June 2023 by the University of Chicago Press), is a detailed history of the development of the school of thought, known as Monetarism.
 It traces its beginnings from the works of a group of University of Chicago economists in the late 1920s to the works of Milton Friedman in the late 1950s and beyond.

 The book is significant as it reshapes the understanding of the origins of Friedman's ideas related to Monetarism.
 Previously, the consensus among doctrinal historians was that, contrary to Friedman's claims, an earlier unique Chicago monetary tradition either did not exist or was not influential.
 Tavlas' book analyzes original sources, many of which were previously unpublished, to demonstrate that Friedman's monetary economics were indeed derived from an earlier Chicago monetary tradition.
+The book has been highly praised as "a very important contribution/original and comprehensive", "brilliant, powerful", significant/engaging/compelling/monumental historical study", "magnum opus/outstanding", "beautiful", "fascinating, scholarly and sympathetic/a fascinating intellectual history", "splendid", "the definitive history of the Chicago monetarists", "masterful".